Follo Line: Background

 Just south of Oslo Central Station, each of the two tracks diverge, and follow different routes.
 The inbound track hooks up with the Østfold Line at Sjursøya, while the outbound track diverges at Loenga.

 There is a proposal to have additional connection to the Østfold Line to be made at Nordstrand.
 The Østfold Line will connect to the Trunk Line and Loenga–Alnabru Line before reaching Oslo Central Station (Oslo S).
 If the Kolbotn-alternative for the Follo Line is chosen, the Østfold Line will be rebuilt to follow a similar path to the Kolbotn station, which will require a new station building to accommodate the two lines.
 For this alternate route the two lines will enter the Kolbotn station at two levels, with the Follo Line running in a tunnel below, and the Østfold Line running at-grade above.

 Construction

 The contractors Acciona from Spain, and Ghella from Italy, jointly signed the contract with the Rail Administration to build the Blix Tunnel in March 2015.
 The main construction started later same year.

 The first two tunnel boring machines (TBM), named Queen Eufemia and Queen Ellisiv, started drilling from Åsland towards Oslo on 6 September 2016 The third TBM, named Anna, and the fourth TBM, named Magda, started drilling from Åsland towards Ski in 7 November and 4 December 2016 respectively.

 The first two TBMs broke through at Oslo on 11 December 2018, and the last two broke through at Ski on 26 February 2019.

 The line was originally planned to be opened in December 2021.
 However, one of the contractors of the project, Condotte, declared bankruptcy, which delayed the opening to December 2022.
 The bankruptcy of Condotte costed Bane NOR 1.6 billion Norwegian kroner.

+The rail line is dimensioned for at least 250 km/h.
+But due to the signalling system FATC, the actual permitted speed is 200 km/h.
+In future, probably before 2040, the new system ERTMS will be installed allowing higher speed than 200.